vuelaendron/vuela/docs/toolkit.md

                          <a href="https://docs.google.com/document/d/1_tNY7UK35flxOQ0ZQNhps3qg5j1-PpDxrRWyFFqQm7w/export?format=pdf">pdf</a> )
 </p>
 <p align="center">
-Toolkit assembly guide ( <a href="https://docs.google.com/document/d/e/2PACX-1vScLeK9OIsFwau_AjD0BoZ5qA3AALa-EZ8q1DCav_d9Ow6-NHXU-6HZ554YjgXLA6lWTsBkX81iXsXL/pub">web</a> |
+Toolkit usage guide ( <a href="https://docs.google.com/document/d/e/2PACX-1vScLeK9OIsFwau_AjD0BoZ5qA3AALa-EZ8q1DCav_d9Ow6-NHXU-6HZ554YjgXLA6lWTsBkX81iXsXL/pub">web</a> |
                          <a href="https://docs.google.com/document/d/1_JU6kWQkkMbWsNESzSVhhXOGH1_aeSgy2gr4xeK5eRg/export?format=pdf">pdf</a> )
 </p>

+&nbsp;
 ## Open source is ❤

 The OVLI drone is open hardware, which means you are free to modify it.
 An easy way to make you own version of the OVLI is to modify the frame, which is assembled from MDF (Medium Density Fibreboard) cut with a laser cutter according to a design file, which can be edited to modify the drone structure (using the open source software Inkscape).
 It is also possible make your own version of the OVLI by changing the motors, propellers, etc.